 Disclosure: I sometimes earn products or commissions from affiliate links or partnerships on my blog.
 I only recommend products and services I trust to serve you.
 Learn more.

 If you’re looking for the best water filter for your family, there is a dizzying slew of options.
-From inexpensive units like Brita and Pur, to countertop gravity models like the Berkey, to reverse osmosis systems for your whole home, it’s hard to tell what’s best.
+From inexpensive units like Brita and Pur, to countertop gravity filters like the Berkey, to reverse osmosis systems for your whole home, it’s hard to tell what’s best.

-Back in 2018, after months of research (and frustration with our usual pitcher filter), we decided to purchase a Big Berkey Water Filter for our off-grid home.
+Back in 2018, after months of research (and frustration with our usual pitcher filter), we decided to purchase a Big Berkey Water Filter System for our off-grid home.

 What is a Berkey Water Filter?